aisingapore/TagUI/README.md

 ### REPOSITORIES
 <details>
   <summary>
-    Click to show how you can use repositories to make objects or steps reusable and improve readability
+    Click to show how you can use repositories to make objects reusable and improve readability
   </summary>

-  - Save repository file with same name as your flow filename and with .csv behind
-  - Repository must have 2 columns, for example below (headers up to you to name)
+  - Repository csv files have 2 columns, for example below (headers up to you to name)
+  - TagUI will look for a local repository file tagui_local.csv in the same folder of flow
+  - TagUI will also look for a global repository file tagui_global.csv in tagui/src folder
   - Using \`object\` in your flow replaces it with its definition (which can contain objects)
   - For example, \`type email\` becomes type user-email-textbox as user@gmail.com